EarthScope/rover/docs/commands_verbose.md

     rover retrieve N_S_L_C [begin [end]]

-Compares ROVER's local index with remotely available data, then downloads and ingest files missing from the local repository.

-The file argument should contain a list of Net_Sta_Loc_Chans and timespans, as appropriate for calling an Availability service (eg http://service.iris.edu/irisws/availability/1/).

-In the second form above, at least one of `net`, `sta`, `loc`, `cha` should be given (missing values are taken as wildcards).
-For this and the third form a (single-line) file will be automatically constructed containing that data.

-The list of available data is retrieved from the service and compared with the local index.
-Data not available locally are downloaded and ingested.

-In the comparison of available data, maximal timespans across all quality and sample rates are used (so quality and samplerate information is "merged").

-This command also indexes modified data in the repository before processing.

-When the process is running status should be visible at http://localhost:8000 (by default).
-When the process ends an email can be sent to the user (if `--email` is used).
+ROVER retrieve post a URL request to the availability service defined in rover.config.
+Returned availability data is compared with a local repository's index using maximal timespans across quality and sample rates.
+Data not available in the local repository are downloaded, ingested, and the index is updated.
+Retrieve reindexes the local repository before comparing to account for modified data.

+File arguments must only contain a list of text strings following the pattern `net sta loc cha YYYY-MM-DDThh:mm:ss YYYY-MM-DDThh:mm:ss` where the first date-string occurs prior to the second date-string.
+Wild cards of `*` or `?` are accepted to partially or fully replace `net`, `sta`, `loc`, `cha` arguments.
+Starttime and endtime arguments cannot be assigned as a wildcard.
+For non-file arguments One or more `net`, `sta`, `loc`, `cha` input arguments must be provided; missing values are taken as wildcards.

+During the retrieve process, the command's status is available at `http://localhost:8000` (default configuration).
+Users can provide an email address that is notified upon completion of `rover retrieve`.

 See `rover subscribe` for similar functionality, but with regular updates.
 #### Errors, Retries and Consistency

-If `download-retries` allows, retrievals are repeated until no errors occur and, once data appear to be complete, an additional retrieval is made which should result in no data being downloaded.
-If this is not the case - if additional data are found - then the web services are inconsistent.
+ROVER retrieve will repeat until no errors occur and no more data is downloaded or its configurable limit of download attempts returning 0 bytes of data, set by `download-retries`, is reached.
+Upon apparent process completion an additional retrieval is made, which should result in no data being downloaded.
+If data are downloaded during the additional retrieval phase then the data availability and web services servers are inconsistent.

-Errors and inconsistencies are reported in the logs and in the optional email (`email` parameter) sent to the user.
-They also cause the command to exit with an error status.
+Inconsistencies cause ROVER processes to exit with an error status and are reported in the logs directory and via the configurable email parameter.

 ##### Significant Parameters